Inside visits and special features are shown in UPPERCASE in the tour description.

 QUITO.
-Included sightseeing showcases Quito’s treasures: Independence Plaza and the 16th-century SAN FRANCISCO MONASTERY, and the Jesuit’s LA COMPANIA CHURCH with its stunning golden altars.
+Included sightseeing showcases Quito’s treasures: Independence Plaza, the 16th-century SAN FRANCISCO MONASTERY, and the Jesuit’s LA COMPANIA CHURCH with its stunning golden altars.

 GALÁPAGOS CRUISING: ISABELA & FERNANDINA ISLANDS.
 Wake up on ISABELA ISLAND to search for flightless cormorants, Galápagos penguins, fur seals, and boobies that call this island home.
 This is also a great place to snorkel due to its rich marine life.
 In the afternoon, explore the youngest island in the archipelago, FERNANDINA.
-This unique environment boasts a high density of marine iguanas, sea lions, Sally light-foot crabs, hawks, penguins, and the flightless cormorants.
+This unique environment also boasts a high density of marine iguanas, sea lions, Sally Lightfoot crabs, and Galápagos hawks, penguins, and flightless cormorants.
 (B,L,D)

 GALÁPAGOS CRUISING: SANTA CRUZ ISLAND.
-Visit the CHARLES DARWIN RESEARCH STATION, established to help conserve the famous giant tortoises.
-Next up: you have a choice of activities, including visiting the highlands of Santa Cruz, beach walks, or kayaking.
+Visit the CHARLES DARWIN RESEARCH STATION, established to help conserve the Galápagos giant tortoises.
+Next up: you have a choice of activities, including visiting the highlands of Santa Cruz, walking on the beach, or kayaking.
 (B,L,D)